rsyncOSX/RsyncOSX_archived/README.md

 The code is **not** example of neither writing decent Swift code, OO-development or applying the MVC-pattern.
 It is a personal project to learn Swift and I am learning every day.
 I belive coding is an art and to be really good at coding requires years of experience.
 My experience of coding is far from that.
 I am happy to share the code with anyone.
 Sharing of code is in my opinion the best way to get quality.

-The code has been refactored couple of times.
-The latest release of RsyncOSX is quite stable.
-But there are parts of code which might should be refactored.

 ### Changelog